Imperium (professional wrestling)

-Imperium was a European villainous professional wrestling stable in WWE which consisted of Gunther, Ludwig Kaiser, Giovanni Vinci, and Alexander Wolfe.
+Imperium was a European villainous professional wrestling stable in WWE which consisted of Gunther from Austria, Ludwig Kaiser and Alexander Wolfe from Germany, and Giovanni Vinci from Italy.

-Previously working for several European promotions, including together as part of the stable Ringkampf, Gunther and Kaiser (then known respectively as Walter and Marcel Barthel) signed with WWE in 2019.
-They debuted on the NXT UK brand and were paired with Italian wrestler Giovanni Vinci (then known as Fabian Aichner) and German wrestler Alexander Wolfe; the stable started to use the name Imperium and importing their Ringkampf motto of Die Matte ist heilig (English: "the mat is sacred").
-During their time in NXT, Walter became the longest-reigning NXT United Kingdom Champion, while Barthel and Aichner became two-time NXT Tag Team Champions.
+Previously working for several European promotions, including together as part of the stable Ringkampf, Gunther and Kaiser (then known as Walter and Marcel Barthel) signed with WWE in 2019.
+They debuted on NXT UK and were paired with Vinci (then known as Fabian Aichner) and Wolfe; the group changed its name to Imperium and continued the Ringkampf motto of Die Matte ist heilig (German for "the mat is sacred").
+During their time in NXT, Walter became the longest-reigning NXT UK Champion, while Barthel and Aichner became two-time NXT Tag Team Champions.